210524training/RevLearnFrontend/README.md

 # RevLearnFrontend

 This repo will contain the React Frontend of our project.
+[Backend Repository](https://github.com/210524training/RevLearnBackend)

 ## Learning Management System